Using state land for events

 To arrange the use of a reserve, contact the trustee of the reserve.
 This is often the local government or a sporting or recreational club.

-The trustee may issue a trustee permit to authorise the use of the reserve, as long as the use is compatible with the purpose of the reserve.
+The trustee may issue a trustee lease or trustee permit to authorise the use of the reserve.

 You will need to have public liability insurance and to indemnify the trustee and the State of Queensland.
 You must also ensure you comply with all relevant local and state laws (e.g. workplace health and safety).